Maple Syrup: That Sweet-Tasting Topping Made In Canada

 During the cold winter, starch accumulates in the roots and trunks of the trees, converting to sugar in the sap in late winter and early spring.
 Farmers drill holes in the trunks of the trees and insert spigots or taps into the holes.
 The sap then drips into attached buckets.

-They only tap mature trees 30 to 40 years old.
+They only tap mature trees, 30 to 40 years old.
 Sugar maples can live 200 to 300 years.
-Depending on the tree trunk’s diameter, the number of taps per tree can be from one to three.
-A single tree will produce up to 35 to 50 litres of sap per season, which is four to eight weeks through late winter and early spring, depending on the weather.
+Depending on the diameter of the tree trunk, the number of taps per tree can range from one to three.
+A single tree can produce up to 35 to 50 litres of sap per season, which occurs over four to eight weeks, from late winter to early spring, depending on the weather.

 The Process

 Sap is mostly water with only 1% to 6% sugar, so the workers must induce evaporation of the water by boiling the sap.
 It can take up to 40 litres of sap to make 1 litre of syrup.
-After the evaporation process, the resulting maple syrup is approximately two-thirds sugar.
-The workers must carefully monitor the concentration, as too much boiling will cause the syrup to crystallize, making it unusable.
-It then goes through a filtration process to filter out any solids or grit referred to as sugar sand.
-This process is all done in a building called the sugar shack.
+After the evaporation process, the resulting maple syrup is approximately two-thirds sugar by weight.
+The workers must carefully monitor the concentration, as excessive boiling will cause the syrup to crystallize, rendering it unusable.
+It then undergoes a filtration process to remove any solids or grit, commonly referred to as sugar sand.
+This process takes place in a building called the Sugar Shack.

 How Maple Syrup Production Has Changed

 Although some smaller sugar bushes still use buckets to collect sap from maple trees, it is a system of the past.
 In the maple forests of most sugar bushes, an intricate system of hollow vacuum tubes runs from each tree back to the sugar shack for processing.
-The tube system is much more efficient and avoids unnecessary traffic disrupting the forest floor as with the bucket method.
+The tube system is much more efficient and avoids unnecessary traffic, unlike the bucket method, which disrupts the forest floor.

 Changes have also occurred in the evaporation process.
-The workers remove much of the water before boiling by using pressure to force the sap through a membrane.
+The workers remove much of the water from the sap before boiling by using pressure to force it through a membrane.
 However, they must still boil what remains to maintain control of the concentration.

 Maple Syrup in Canadian Culture